Radio in New Zealand: Wellington

-The Wellington market covers an area of around 335 thousand people, where 64.1 percent of people listen to commercial radio during the week.
-A survey of around 1500 people is conducted in the market twice a year.
-Despite the absence of former local breakfast duo Polly and Grant, ZM continues to lead the ratings with around 42 thousand listeners each week and 6.7 percent market share.
+The Wellington market covers an area of around 335,000 people, where 64.1 percent of people listen to commercial radio during the week.
+Despite the absence of former local breakfast duo Polly and Grant, ZM continues to lead the ratings with around 42,000 listeners each week and 6.7 percent market share.

-Newstalk ZB has local news and a local morning programme, has the highest market share at 14.5 percent, and has around 34 thousand listeners.
-Long-running and predominantly local station The Breeze has 12.7 percent station share and over 38 thousand listeners.
-The Hits and The Edge also have more than 30 thousand listeners and more than 7 percent market share.
+Newstalk ZB has local news and a local morning programme, has the highest market share at 14.5 percent, and has around 34,000 listeners.
+Long-running and predominantly local station The Breeze has 12.7 percent station share and over 38,000 listeners.
+The Hits and The Edge also have more than 30,000 listeners and more than 7 percent market share.

 Christchurch

-Around 1500 people are surveyed for the Christchurch market, in which 72.8 percent of the population of 365 thousand people are radio listeners.
-Under breakfast hosts Simon Barnett and Gary McCormick, More FM consistently leads the ratings with around 70 thousand listeners.
-Newstalk ZB maintains the highest market share at 15.3 percent, with nearly 56 thousand listeners.
+Around 1,500 people are surveyed for the Christchurch market, in which 72.8 percent of the population of 365,000 people are radio listeners.
+Under breakfast hosts Simon Barnett and Gary McCormick, More FM consistently leads the ratings with around 70,000 listeners.
+Newstalk ZB maintains the highest market share at 15.3 percent, with nearly 56,000 listeners.
 Its local news and morning programme provide a particular focus on the issues that have followed the 2010 Canterbury earthquake.

-The Breeze has 57 thousand listeners and 9.9 percent station share; The Sound has 44 thousand listeners and 9.1 percent station share; and The Edge, The Rock and ZM also have more than 30 thousand listeners and more than 3 percent station share.
+The Breeze has 57,000 listeners and 9.9 percent station share; The Sound has 44,000 listeners and 9.1 percent station share; and The Edge, The Rock and ZM also have more than 30,000 listeners and more than 3 percent station share.